RazProj/Devops-WorkShop/Readme.md

 ## Infrastructure and Network Architecture

-Below is a high-level resource flow diagram.
-It illustrates how user requests are handled through Route53, the Load Balancer, EKS Cluster, and other components in your architecture:
+Below is a high-level architecture diagram created with draw.io.
+It includes details about VPCs, subnets, and how components like the Load Balancer, EKS Cluster, and NAT Gateway are connected:

 ![Resource Flow Diagram](mocks/flow.drawio.png)